WHAT IS BOX 4?

 Box 4 is a nonprofit organization of fire buff’s offering rehabilitation services to the Dallas Fire Rescue Department and departments in surrounding cities.
 The organization responds to all 2 alarm or greater fires in Dallas.

-Box 4 also responds, when requested, to Hazmat calls, train derailments, SWAT incidents, large demonstrations, plane crashes at Love Field or DFW Airport, and other large scale disasters.
-When requested, we attend funerals for both Dallas Fire Rescue and Dallas Police Department
+Additionally, Box 4 responds, when requested, to Hazmat calls, train derailments, SWAT incidents, large demonstrations, plane crashes at Love Field or DFW Airport, and other large scale disasters.
+When requested, we attend funerals for both Dallas Fire Rescue and Dallas Police Department.

 Box 4 is also part of the Urban Search and Rescue Team that encompasses a 16-county region.
 Whenever DFR is deployed to an incident within this region, Box 4 will provide assistance as requested.